-The intelligent home is a model of a small home constructed and executed using the generic multi-agent simulation environment [29].
+The intelligent home is a model of a small home constructed and executed using the generic multi-agent simulation environment [24].
 The home consists of four rooms: a bedroom, a living room, a bathroom, and a kitchen, all joined by a common hallway.
 Though the home is more of an apartment, size is actually not necessary in this application to obtain interesting results; the interesting issues arise when agent controllers interact and a smaller space requires fewer agents to generate interesting interactions.

 Expanding the size of environment may create an issue of scalability with respect to resource coordination protocols unless the expansion is achieved through composition of (primarily) independent sub-environments.
 If the intelligent environment were a large manufacturing factory, for instance, where hundreds of agents shared common resources like electricity and water, the simple peer-to-peer agent organization used in this project will probably lead to combinatorics and high coordination overhead.
 In situations such as these, the agents should be organized into work-groups or according to other partitioning schemes to reduce the scope of interaction.
 In our model agents are associated with major appliances.
 As mentioned in Section 2, many different structurings of the agents are possible.
 We decided on the model of associating agents with appliances because we believe it is likely that in the future intelligent appliances will be packaged with their own intelligent control software.
 Different appliances will probably have different types of agent controllers and the agents will probably be heterogeneous, interfacing through a common protocol.
 This leads to either a peer-to-peer organization or a group-style organization where agents are perhaps clustered according to function (e.g., washer and dryer), spatial location, or resource usage.
-We choose the peer-to-peer approach for this initial implementation because it allows us to use the same simple protocol sets for all agents and it does not limit or reduce agent interaction.
 In the future, we plan to experiment with different organizational structurings.

 Thus, agents are associated with major appliances and they interact directly to coordinate over shared resources.
-Currently, we model and coordinate over electricity, hot water, noise or sound levels, and room temperature in each of the modeled rooms.
+Currently, we model and coordinate over electricity, hot water, noise or sound levels, heating oil or natural gas, and room temperature in each of the modeled rooms.
 Agents coordinate using a resource coordination protocol discussed in Section 5.